 NATALIE.
 Tell us, my dear Don Juan, these adventures, didn't they affect your relationship with your wife?

 WITNESS.
 Not at all.
-Thousands of women, young and old, took off their clothes for me.
+Thousands of women, young and old, undressed in front of me.
 But it didn't bother my wife in the slightest.

 NATALIE.
-But I bet she still has a lot to say about it.
+Still, I'm sure she has a lot to say about it.

 WITNESS.
 (After a brief silence.)
 She's not with me anymore.

 WITNESS.
-My wife was one in a million.
+My wife was worth a thousand women.
 But she died.
 And I couldn't save her.

 NATALIE.
-Why did you have to save her?
+Why did it have to be you to save her?

 WITNESS.
 Who else?

 WITNESS.
-Thank you, but it's been three years.
-Let's not talk about it.
-Today is a happy day for you.
+Don't.
+It's been three years.
+Let's not talk about sad things.
+Today is your happy day, let's be happy!

 MICHAEL.
 I don't know what to say.